-In November 2020 we commenced a year-long study to look at whether competition in the grocery sector is working well, and if not, what can be done to improve it.
+In November 2020, the Government asked us to carry out a year-long study into whether competition in the grocery sector is working well, and if not, what can be done to improve it.

 how retailers deal with their suppliers such as manufacturers, producers, farmers and growers